Danial-Syahrum/B-Side/README.md

 ## Special Thanks

-I would like to thank Dr Aisyah for guiding and teaching us for this semester.
+I would like to thank Dr Aisyah for guiding and teaching me for this semester.

 Thank you to my friends and families for giving me their endless encouragement and supports